Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 M569 P50.0 D4 S1 ; Configure the motor on the 1HCL at can address 50 as being in closed-loop drive mode (D4) and not reversed (S1)
 M584 X50.0; set X drivers
 ```
-Note the initial PID values show will need to be tuned to the particular motor.
+Note the initial PID values shown will need to be tuned to the particular motor.

 ## Magnetic Encoder Tuning.